Indiana Quit Claim Deed Form

 To be accepted by the recorder’s office, a deed document needs to comply with these requirements[4]:

-• Margins: First and last pages must have a minimum of 2″ on top and bottom and 0.5″ on each side; all remaining pages must have 0.5″ margins all around
+• Margins: First and last pages must have a minimum of 2″ on top and bottom and 0.5″ on each side; all other pages must have 0.5″ margins on every side

 • Font: Minimum 10pt font